 They make everything interactive so you'll see them being used in stores next to merchandise, on business cards where contact information magically downloads, on posters detailing event information or billboards where they reveal a secret, on T-shirts perhaps expanding on a theme or even on TV.

 It all started in Japan where QR codes were created for use in vehicle manufacturing and gained rapid adoption and then broke into Europe.
 They are gaining popularity in the US as we too become a nation of smartphone users.
 According to a Nielsen study, 50% of US mobile subscribers (or 142.8 million people) will be smartphone owners this year.

 If you're one of these lucky smartphone users, you can download the QR code reader app (from a site like Kaywa or ScanLife) and start scanning.
-And you should because these mysterious rorschach squares can transport you to all types of information including coupons, product information, event details, a explanatory YouTube video, Facebook fan page, or even your daily horoscope.
+And you should because these mysterious Rorschach squares can transport you to all types of information including coupons, product information, event details, an explanatory YouTube video, Facebook fan page, or even your daily horoscope.

 Want to know more?

 Separating Trend from Fad with QR Codes in Social Media